kotirao27/solana_hackathon/fi-web/README.md

 ### Solana account and smart contract

-A Solana account and program is already created and we will be using the existing account and program id
+A Common Solana account and program is already created and we will be using the existing account and program id

-program id - 3FAUN1Q69vTXXU4z8qJKkaX8TFZUfo3ck6HuRsvFqsCA
+program id - 6nPb1MJzYMwaeaPwrXHVk13j146ZqEKLinzEvZsh8pxA

-This program is already deployed to https://api.devnet.solana.com
+account - 8m4FboEnySgyXePbDv3KpntdznhiYqRAhZ74HZzeHT9i

 ### Login to Fraud Reveal UI as Supplier